TYPES OF CABLING

 - Fibre optic cable is useless to cable thieves!

 The only major disadvantage of optical fibre is its insulating properties.
 Metallic conductors need to be included to power repeater amplifiers required over long-distance fibre networks.
-However, these form the strengthening components that are necessary in the laying of fibre cables.
+However, these form the strengthening components that are necessary for the laying of fibre cables.
 Optical fibre is also costly and more difficult to join than conventional copper or coaxial cable.
-Fibre applications are many, and range from use in local area network sections where there is a high degree of electrical interference, to trans-continental and trans-oceanic telecommunications cables.
+Fibre applications are many, and range from use in local area network sections where there is a high degree of electrical interference, to transcontinental and trans-oceanic telecommunications cables.

 “THE GLASS STORY”

 Multimode and Single-Mode Optical Fibres